 Denpasar is located just south of Kuta and is served with daily flights from Jakarta.
 Flights are frequent and take 80 minutes.
 There are many other direct internal routes including Maumere - Flores, Manado - Sulawesi, Kupang - Timor, Bima - Sumbawa and Ambon - Banda Islands.
 Indonesia's domestic airlines include Lion Air/Wings Air, Garuda and Air Asia.
 You should be able to book direct online with them and pay with your debit/credit card.
 If you experience problems, please ask us for help.

-From the "happening" Kuta region you can easily scuba diving, sailing, rafting, fishing or simply sightseeing around Bali and still be back in time for happy hour.
+From the "happening" Kuta suburb you can easily go sailing, rafting, quad biking, canyoning, fishing, scuba diving or simply sightseeing around Bali and still be back at your resort in time for happy hour.

 Kuta is also the best place to learn surfing, and there are more advanced breaks for experienced surfers at Suluban Beach, to the south, Padang Padang, Bingin and Balangan.